hackclub/some-assembly-required/guide/cpu/communicating.md

 In our case, assembly is the steering wheel, and the rods, levers, and other hidden stuff is our machine code.

-As we've learned, computers can actually only understand numbers.
+Machine code is just a bunch of numbers that the computer can read.
+In fact, it turns out that **everything is just numbers** underneath.
+Here's the thing about computers - they can actually only understand numbers, so everything we do has to be translated down to numbers eventually.

 So, machine code is just a bunch of numbers that the CPU reads to figure out what instructions to execute and on what data.
 It's the computer-readable code.

 Since we humans like to read text, assembly is a text based language, consisting of acronyms that represent instructions to the computer.
 Alas, since they are text, they are not directly readable by the CPU.
-So that text file gets translated, through something called the assembler, into the numbers that the computer can then read.
+So that text file gets translated, through something called the **assembler**, into the numbers that the computer can then read.

 It’s like if you were an American and you were giving your Icelandic friend a cake recipe.
 Americans write recipes in imperial measurements (eg cups, tablespoons, etc.), and Icelandic people write recipes in metric measurements (grams, liters, etc.).